Basement Remodeling:

 ~ Kate Meier of bkmeier.com

-Here are key due diligence points for preparing a basement revamp.
+Here are key due diligence points for preparing a basement project.

 1 Check for structural issues